we3lab/eeco/docs/hello.rst

 Besides the core functionality and utility functions, a simple electric battery model (Pyomo) is included as an example.
 The model uses a linear program to minimize the electricity cost of a facility + battery subject to the baseline power consumption of the facility, dynamic constraints associated with battery charging and discharging, and the rules of the electricity tariff.
-This example is not intended to be a comprehensive model of battery dynamics, but rather to illustrate how to use the ``electric-emission-cost`` package within and outside of an optimization problem.
+This example is not intended to be a comprehensive model of battery dynamics, but rather to illustrate how to use the ``eeco`` package within and outside of an optimization problem.

 The model file is located in the ``examples`` directory, and can be run with the following command after installing in editable mode:
 .. code-block:: bash

     python examples/battery_optimization.py

-A full walkthrough of this example is available in the Jupyter notebook within the `github repository <https://github.com/we3lab/electric-emission-cost/blob/main/examples/example_pyomo_jupyter.ipynb>`_ at ``examples/example_pyomo_jupyter.ipynb``.
+A full walkthrough of this example is available in the Jupyter notebook within the `github repository <https://github.com/we3lab/eeco/blob/main/examples/example_pyomo_jupyter.ipynb>`_ at ``examples/example_pyomo_jupyter.ipynb``.